Annual Mississippi Coastal Cleanup Event

 The Star-Spangled Cleanup will take place across the MS Coast on Saturday July 10th, the weekend following July 4th in efforts to remove this debris as quickly as possible before it is buried in the sand, blown or washed away by wind or rain, or forgotten.
 Participants also have the option to request for a bin of supplies they can use throughout the week at any location that is in need of a cleanup.
 After volunteers perform their cleanup, volunteers will be entered into a raffle for prizes in appreciation to their hard work.

 Want to join us?
-Registration will open a couple months prior to the event.
-See you in 2021!
-For more information on the Star-Spangled Cleanup, click here.
+Registration is OPEN!
+For more information or to sign up for the Star-Spangled Cleanup, click here.

 Every year for World Oceans Day, community members around the globe come together in honor of the beautiful, majestic ocean that connects us all.
 The ocean is a miraculous ecosystem that provides us with more than we could ever imagine.
 From the air with breathe to the fish we enjoy, the ocean gives us her all.
 Countless efforts across the globe take place to protect and preserve the ocean and all its residents year round, and World Oceans Day is a day to recognize these efforts and do what we can to give back.